PartMan7/PartBot/docs/STRUCTURE.md

 Please note that **JSX syntax that is not inside another JSX function/call will be converted to a string**.
 This is applicable to all `tsx` files inside the `ps` folder - so patterns like `message.replyHTML(<b>Access denied.</b>)` can be used.
-This is reflected in both `tsc` checks as well as the actual chatbot with `npm start`, but _not_ in most IDEs (like WebStorm or VS Code).
+This is reflected in both `tsc` checks as well as the actual chatbot with `npm start`, but IDEs like WebStorm and Visual Studio Code have slight differencess due to needing a custom Language Service Plugin.

 ### Handlers